mlswg/mls-protocol/draft-ietf-mls-protocol.md

 can use these nodes to update their view of the tree, aligning their copy of the tree to the sender's.

+To perform an update for a leaf, the sender transmits the following information for each node in the direct path from leaf leaf to the
+root:

-To perform an update, the sender transmits a node by sending the public key for the node and one or more encrypted copies of the secret value for the node.
-The secret value in a node is encrypted for the subtree corresponding to the node's non-updated child, by encrypting it using the public key of each node in the resolution of the non-updated child.
+* The public key for the node
+* Zero or more encrypted copies of the node's secret value

+The secret value is encrypted for the subtree corresponding to the node's non-updated child, i.e., the child not on the direct path.
+There is one encrypted secret for each public key in the resolution of the non-updated child.
+In particular, for the leaf node, there are no encrypted secrets, since a leaf node has no children.

 The recipient of an update processes it with the following steps: